This all-beer morning tour will visit three great breweries in the Greater Portland area.

 Snack – Vegetarian hand pie from Union Kitchen, 1 Union Wharf, Portland

-Next up, we will take you to Foulmouthed Brewing.
-Veteran home-brewers Craig Dilger and Bill Boguski have joined forces to bring Foulmouthed Brewing to life in South Portland.
+Foulmouthed Brewing – Veteran homebrewers Craig Dilger and Bill Boguski have joined forces to bring Foulmouthed Brewing to life in South Portland.
 Their brewpub has been built inside a former auto and boat repair facility, and the brewery is also well designed for large scale production.
 Opened in June of 2016, Foulmouthed provides a unique assortment of beers that have been crafted to pair with the food turned out from their sunny kitchen.
 Learn about the origin of the name as you tour one of the most unique breweries in Maine.

-Last on the tour is Goodfire Brewing in East Bayside, a well-known hub within the booming craft alcohol industry of Portland.
+Goodfire Brewing Company – Goodfire is located in East Bayside, a well-known hub within the booming craft alcohol industry of Portland.
 Founded by David Redding, a physician, they first poured their beers during 2017 Portland Beer Week and opened their tasting room doors shortly after.
-The comfortable 4,000 square foot space includes a private meeting and event room.
+The comfortable 4,000 square foot space includes a separate meeting and event room.
 The brewing equipment was produced by Tigpro, right here in Portland.
-The first beers produced by head brewer Gordon Jones were both takes on IPA’s, named Prime and Waves, and were surprisingly immediately available in cans by utilizing their own canning line.
+Head brewer Gordon Jones started Goodfire off by brewing IPA’s named Prime and Waves, but has certainly branched out with fruited sours, saisons, and lagers.

 After the tour, we’ll drop you back off at Old Port Spirits and Cigars to grab some bottles and cans before continuing your exploration of lively downtown Portland.